Bank of Canada's record tightening campaign exposes lenders' mortgage risks

 Royal Bank of Canada RY.TO, the country's biggest bank, does not offer negative amortization but its variable rate mortgage customers have already seen an increase in payments by as much as 40% to cover higher interest rates, KBW analyst Mike Rizvanovic said.
 While the other three banks have fully insulated their borrowers until the mortgage is renewed.

-Canada's banking regulator's latest proposal to increase capital requirements puts "modest" challenges on CIBC depending on how much of the portfolio ultimately moves to a negative amortization, Rizvanovic said, adding that BMO and TD would face "a very manageable impact."
+Canada's banking regulator's latest proposal to increase capital requirements puts the most stress on CIBC depending on how much of the portfolio ultimately moves to a negative amortization, Rizvanovic said, adding that BMO and TD would face "a very manageable impact."

 CIBC did not offer an immediate comment.